 10+ Museum Fundraising Ideas that Support Your Mission

-Mission-driven fundraising is important for many organizations and imperative for successful museum fundraising as it engages your supporters in support of your museum.
+Mission-driven fundraising is important for many organizations and imperative for successful museum fundraising as it engages your patrons in support of your museum.
 What’s more – it’s generally easy for museums to do.
 Here are ten museum fundraising ideas to get you started.

 1. Host ‘Travel with the Museum’ Programs

 Offering special travel experiences could be a unique fundraising idea for your museum to embrace.
 People are always looking for something new and unique and are willing to pay a premium when doing so with an expert in the field.
 Travel across the city or globe with curators and art historians to explore artistic treasures.
 Of course, you’ll want to price travel packages to include a required donation to the museum.
-Consider offering the travel experience on Airbnb to gain a larger audience.
+Consider offering the travel experience on Airbnb or other platforms to gain a larger audience.

 2. Offer or Boost Museum Memberships or Patron Programs

 Members are an important aspect of fundraising for many museums.
 Museum members or patrons are committed donors who pay an annual or monthly fee to support ongoing museum projects and exhibits.
 Various types of memberships are generally offered with different benefits and donor levels.
-Examples are family memberships, VIP or Patron memberships which include special perks, and memberships that benefit a specific period or category of art within your museum.
+Examples are family memberships, VIP or Patron memberships, which include special perks, and memberships that benefit a specific period or category of art within your museum.

 Museum members receive benefits in exchange for their donations.
 Member benefits can include:

-• Free museum admission (always!)
+- Free museum admission (always!)

-• Discounted or included guest tickets and passes
+- Discounted or included guest tickets and passes

-• Members-only hours and previews for major exhibitions
+- Members-only hours and previews for major exhibitions

-• Museum store discounts
+- Museum store discounts

-• Members-only parties or receptions
+- Members-only parties or receptions

-• Discounted art classes and tours
+- Discounted art classes and tours

 3. Host Live Performances